AanZee/conventions/naming/translation-labels.md

 - personal-information.mister-short-label -> Mr.
 - personal-information.email-label -> Email

-## Labels for ‘form helper texts’ end with ‘helper’
+## Labels for ‘form helper texts’ end with ‘helper-text’

 Helper text are always visible directly below an input field.
 It helps the user to know what is expected and why it is needed.

 Examples:

-- personal-information.email-helper -> You will receive a confirmation by email.
+- personal-information.email-helper-text -> You will receive a confirmation by email.

-## Labels for ‘form feedback texts’ end with ‘feedback’
+## Labels for ‘form feedback texts’ end with ‘feedback-text’

 Feedback text gives feedback about why the data within an input field is incorrect and how the user can solve this.
 Feedback text is only visible after the user gets an error when submitting a form.

 Examples:

-- personal-information.email-empty-feedback -> Your email address is needed to finish your booking.
+- personal-information.email-empty-feedback-text -> Your email address is needed to finish your booking.

 ## Labels for file names end with ‘file-name’